lrxcvans/hashicorp-interviews-may_2022/education-engineer/terraform-getting-started.md

 Terraform is an open-source Infrastruture as Code (IaC) tool that enables organizations to automate the management and deployment of infrastructures and services.

-This document will introduce a new user on the use of Terraform, to include running actual Terraform commands.
+This document will introduce a new user on the use of Terraform, to include running actual Terraform commands that will automate the deploymnt of resources.

 ## Prequisites

 Running the lab requires setting up a working environment to install and run Terraform commands.

-To install Terraform, visit [Terraform.io](https://www.terraform.io/downloads.html) and download the appropriate zip archive for your platform, machine or environment on which you run code and do development.
+To install Terraform, visit [Terraform.io](https://www.terraform.io/downloads.html) and download the appropriate zip archive for your system.

+The system where Terraformm will be installed requires internet access to download and run the Terraform commands.

-## Set up your Environment
+## Setting up your Terraform Environment

-With Terraform installed, let's dive right into it and start creating some infrastructure.
+With Terraform installed, you can now start creating some infrastructure.

-Most users find it easiest to create a new directory on their local machine and create Terraform configuration code inside it.
+To run Terraform create a new directory on your local machine and add Terraform configuration code inside it.

+Issue the commands below to create a terraform-demo directory on your system.
+The directory can be deleted after you complete the demo.

 ```shell
 $ mkdir terraform-demo